T-vaccari/T-vaccari.github.io/_posts/2024-08-21-EnglishNewsletter.md

 I decided to create this tool because I’m actively learning English and wanted an automated way to refresh and expand my vocabulary.
 Since I have experience with Python and APIs, I took the opportunity to integrate Google Docs and Google Sheets APIs to store and manage vocabulary words and user data.

+You can see the code in my [github repo](https://github.com/T-vaccari/VocabularyNewsletter)
 ## Overview of the app

 Core Components: